Skip to content

 • Client/Server:

-• Server - Responsible for persistence and querying
+• Server - Responsible for persistence, indexing, and query execution